What is Inverse Correlation?

 - The analysis of the inverse correlation does not account for potential outliers.

-- Additionally, the analysis does not consider the odd behavior of a few data points taken up in the data set chosen for analysis.
+- Additionally, the analysis does not consider the odd behavior of a few data points in the data set chosen for analysis.

-- There can be various factors and variables that might not be a part of the determination and analysis of inverse correlation.
+- Various factors and variables might not be a part of the determination and analysis of inverse correlation.

 - Extrapolating the results of reference data onto the new data can give rise to errors and high levels of risk.